 If the instrument you are trading has a different base currency to your account currency, then your margin will be calculated in the base currency and converted to your account currency at the prevailing exchange rate.

 The same is applicable to how much of your funds you would like to engage into your trades.
 As much, theoretically, gains might seem unlimited, you should bear in mind that losses can also be significant.
-The bigger the portion of your account balance is utilised in trade margin, the bigger the exposure and the risk of margin close out should the value of your positions drop suddenly.
+The more of your account funds you use as margin, the greater your risk of margin closeout.
 You should also mind the number of trades you have running at any one time.
-Having too many positions open may lead to greater exposure especially if these positions are correlated, (all to U.S. Dollar for instance), a risk of price swing on these would be n-times the number of open positions.
+Having too many positions open may lead to greater exposure, or if these positions are related (all to U.S. Dollar for instance), a risk of price swing on these would be n-times the number of open positions.

-However, we are not obliged to make a margin call in any circumstances; in a fast-moving market there may be little time between warnings, or there may not be sufficient time to warn you at all.
+However, there might be circumstances where we are unable to message you about a margin call; in a fast-moving market there may be little time between warnings, or there may not be sufficient time to warn you at all.
 It is your responsibility to monitor your open positions and ensure sufficient funds are held to cover the margin requirement.

 What is a margin closeout?